fpco/stackage-update/README.md

 ### Future enhancements

 * If desired, add support for GPG signature checking when cloning/pulling from the `all-cabal-files` repository.
+* Detect modified remote-repos and warn the user

 ### Some notes